DanEdens/DansHammerSpoon/README.md

 The configuration is modular, customizable, and designed for power users seeking to streamline their workflow.

 ## Core Modules

+### KineticLatch

+**The Mad Tinker's Window Manipulation Contraption** 🔧⚡

+A kinetic window latching system that allows you to grab and manipulate windows from anywhere on their surface using modifier keys - just like those fancy Linux window managers and Windows utilities, but with more MADNESS!

+- **Alt + Left-Click + Drag**: Move windows from any point on their surface
+- **Alt + Right-Click + Drag**: Resize windows from any point
+- **Configurable Modifiers**: Customize keys and mouse buttons
+- **Smooth Operation**: Lag-free, responsive window manipulation
+- **Auto-Focus**: Automatically brings manipulated windows to the foreground
+- **Sensitivity Control**: Fine-tune responsiveness of kinetic movements

+See `Spoons/KineticLatch.spoon/README.md` for complete details.

 ### DragonGrid